starshrimp/msp-consulting/_services/outsourcing.md

 > **Attention:** For nationals from third states (Non-EU), the hurdles are significantly higher.
 It must often be proven that no domestic employee could be found.

-We prepare the necessary **labor market analyses** and letters of justification for the Office for Economy and Labor (AWA).
+We prepare the necessary **labor market analyses** and letters of justification for the Office for Economy and Labor.